cbrosius/homeassistant_eta_integration/README.md

 -   Your ETA pellets unit needs a static IP address!
 Either configure the IP adress directly on the ETA terminal, or set the DHCP server on your router to give the ETA unit a static lease.

+## Logs

+If you have problems setting up this integration you can enable verbose logs on the dialog where you enter your ETA credentials.
+This will log all communication responses, which may help locating the problem.
+After setting up the integration you can download the logs at `Settings` -> `System` -> `Logs` -> `Download Full Log`.
+Please note that these logs may be very large, and contain sensitive information from other integrations.
+If you want to post them somewhere you may have to manually edit the file and delete the lines from before you started setting up this integration.

 ## Error Events

 This integration publishes an event whenever a new error is reported by the ETA terminal, or when an active error is cleared.